matthaliski/railsondocker/README.md

 * Redis
 * Postgres database
 * esbuild for compiling JavaScript
-* Sass processing into CSS
+* Transpiling Sass to CSS
 * [Testing with RSpec](#testing)
 * [Debugging with breakpoints](#debugging)
 * TODO: Deployment on Render